All learners in ATT academies will experience a curriculum that:

 Careers and Progression Provision

 At Westbourne we are working hard to make our students aware of the opportunities out there for them and to prepare them for the next step and beyond.
-In addition to the career based activites included in our enrichment curriculum, We have a separate menu of career and progression opportunites planned for the year based around the Gatsby benchmarks.
-These opportunities are being provided by a range of external providers and from within our own subject areas.
+In addition to the career based activites included in our enrichment curriculum, we have a separate menu of career and progression opportunites planned for the year based around the Gatsby benchmarks.
+To find out more please visit our Careers page here.